 (6) Whipping cream is cream which contains not less than 30% milk fat.
-Nonfat dry milk, lactose and harmless stabilizers and emulsifiers may be added.

-(7) Half and half is a product consisting of milk or skim milk and cream which contains not less than 10.5% milk fat.
-Lactose, nonfat dry milk and harmless stabilizers and emulsifiers may be added.
+(7) Half and half is a product consisting of a mixture of milk or skim milk and cream which contains not less than 10.5% milk fat.
+Lactose or nonfat dry milk, or both, may be added.